 The downside?
-The crowds.
+Crowds.
+Visitors are confined to around 6.8 sq km of the park (the rest is set aside for ranger patrols battling poaching) and the place gets packed when midmorning tour buses roll in.
 Get here early (7am) and head for the furthest reaches of the park for a bit of tranquillity and the best chances to spot wildlife.